 Through our educational projects, we take our research-based knowledge and present it to the public.
-Master Gardeners offer multi-week Adult Education Courses in cooperation with a variety of schools and organizations throughout the county.
+UC Master Gardeners offer multi-week Adult Education Courses in cooperation with a variety of schools and organizations throughout the county.

-Teaching Garden - This Santa Clara Adult Education Program class is taught at the Adult Community Education Center, 1830 Benton Street, Santa Clara.
+Teaching Garden - This Adult Education Program class is taught at the Santa Clara Adult Education Center, 1840 Benton Street, Santa Clara.
 The site is a 2-acre fenced outdoor classroom containing a small orchard, demonstration beds and student garden plots.
-Worm bins, compost piles, chicken coops and an on-site greenhouse add to the educational program taught by UC Master Gardeners.
+Worm bins, compost piles, a chicken coop and an on-site greenhouse add to the educational program taught by UC Master Gardeners.
 Instruction is geared to both novice and experienced gardeners.
 If you are interested in taking this class, please contact Santa Clara Adult Education to enroll.